 - Always preserve existing code examples unless explicitly outdated

 The YAML frontmatter supports several properties.
 The name field sets the agent display name in the UI.
 The description field (required) explains the agent’s role and capabilities.
 The target field specifies where it runs (vscode or github-copilot).
-The tools field lists available tools (eg read, edit, search, bash),
+The tools field lists available tools (eg read, edit, search, bash).

 Agents can be scoped at multiple levels.
 Repository agents, Organization agents, VSCode/User agents files usually live in .github/agents/.
 The configuration file’s name (minus .md or .agent.md) is used for deduplication between levels so that the lowest level configuration takes precedence.